PIRL

 Source_Available_Tries

 The number of tries that will be made to confirm that the Source_Pathname is accessible - i.e. exists as a regular file that can be read - before giving up and declaring the file to be inaccessible.
 After each accessibility check failure, and before the next try, a ten second pause will be provided.
 The intention is to give filesystem directory caches time to be synchronized with newly created files on remote filesystems.
-A maximum of 90 retries (15 minutes wait time) is allowed to prevent Conductor from waiting indefinitely.
-Default: 3.
+A maximum of 180 retries (30 minutes wait time) is allowed to prevent Conductor from waiting indefinitely.
+If the value is negative no Source_Pathname confirmation will be done.
+This can be useful if the pipeline does not process a source file.
+Default: 12.

 Reconnect_Tries

-The maximum number of times to reconnection tries if the database connection is lost.
+The maximum number of reconnection tries if the database connection is lost.
 Default: 16.

 Reconnect_Delay

-The delay, in seconds, between reconnection retry attempts.
+The delay, in seconds, between database reconnection retry attempts.
 Default: 300.

 Stop_on_Failure

 The number of sequential source processing failures that will cause Conductor to stop further processing.
-Zero means source failures will never cause processing to stop.
-"True" or "Yes" is equivalent to 1; "False" or "No" is equivalent to 0.
-Default: Set by the DEFAULT_STOP_ON_FAILURE static constant (0);
+Zero means source failures will never cause processing to stop. "true" or "yes" is equivalent to 1; "false" or "no" is equivalent to 0.
+Default: 0;

 Notify